 Rachael Bailes is a postdoctoral Teaching Fellow in Linguistics at Newcastle University.
-She completed her M.Sc. in the Evolution of Language and Cognition, and her PhD in Linguistics and English Language, with the Centre for Language Evolution at the University of Edinburgh.
-Her broad research interests include experimental pragmatics, adaptationist psycholinguistics, cognitive neuroscience of language, social cognition and evolutionary theory.
+She completed her MSc. and PhD with the Centre for Language Evolution at the University of Edinburgh.
+Broad areas of research interest include experimental pragmatics, psycholinguistics, cognitive neuroscience of language, social cognition, and evolutionary theory.

 Rachael’s Replicated Typo Posts:

 - Sexually selective understanding of evolutionary psychology and its political applications